Bill Slawski was a legend in the search engine marketing industry. When he died suddenly on May 17, 2022, the shock waves were felt everywhere.

 In those days, it wasn’t called SEO yet.

 I had a club too, called the Cre8pc Website Promotion Club.
 Bill joined it.
-We were a tiny band of people fascinated with the idea that websites could be businesses.
+We were a tiny band of people fascinated with the idea that websites could be online businesses.

 Search engines and directories carried promises of fame and fortune to anyone who could figure out how to wrestle them.
 Bill had a knack for explaining and I had a knack for asking questions.